Sizzyl/SizzylHUD/README.md

 ## This doesn't look like Sizzyl's game in the videos!!!

-That is likely because of one of the many commands in my autoexecs or something from a mod I use.
-You can download those from [my non-HUD repo](https://github.com/Sizzyl/SizzylTF2).
+That is likely because of one of the many commands in Sizzyl's autoexecs or mods that he uses.

 ## This HUD isn't working on linux!!!